KineticLensman/KineticLensman.github.io/_posts/2020-05-02-environments.md

 ## First try

 Here's the result of using the new stack trace mechanism.
-The error occurs in a function that takes a single argument, binds the arg to a local `let*` variable, and then tries to numerically add the let variable value to a string.
+The error occurs in a function `f` that takes a single argument, binds the arg to a local `let*` variable, and then tries to numerically add the let variable value to a string:

 ```
 *** Welcome to JK's Lisp ***